bangelov01/AMS_Project/README.md

 This project is developed with educational purposes for the Softuni C# Web Development curriculum final exam.

-  -Core functionalities:
+Core functionalities:

-  -Admin:
+Admin:
 - Auction creation/management
 - Grant permission/denial to edit Listings in an Auction
 - User management

 User:
 - Listings bid monitoring/cancellation